What is the DMAX Function?

 The highest sales of soft toys were $145,000, which was made by Ali.
-In case there are more than two sales reps, one way would be to use data filter and find out the reps who achieved the maximum sales.
+In case there are more than two sales reps, one way would be to use a data filter and find out the reps who achieved the maximum sales.

-Continuing with same data, suppose we need data that tells us the highest sales made by Tina.
+Continuing with the same data, suppose we need data that tells us the highest sales made by Tina.
 The criteria specified are:

 - Sales Rep: Tina

 We need to put ‘>=’ as we want the highest sales from all four quarters.